How do personal trainers prescribe exercise for weight loss?

 Firstly, they have a period where they don’t do a lot of training (their off-season).
-This is something in research we call a washout period, as it reduces the impact of other types of exercise.
-If you spend a lot of time starting or stopping different weight loss interventions, and they overlap or follow one another, it’s hard to measure the impact of any one.
+This is something in research we call a washout period, as it reduces the impact of other exercise.
+If you spend a lot of time starting or stopping different weight loss interventions, and they overlap or follow one another, it’s hard to measure the impact of one alone.

 Secondly, they train hard, frequently, and consistently.
-They will be more regular than many of our clients, because performance, selection and match payments may be influenced by their training effort and consistency.
-And they will train at a higher intensity.
-So the impact of the exercise program will be more noticeable than for many other populations.
+They will be more regular exercisers than many of us because performance, selection and match payments may be influenced by their training effort and consistency.
+And they will train harder.
+So the impact of the exercise program will be more noticeable than many other populations.

 So no, they are not the types of clients you will usually see in the gym, but that doesn’t mean we should ignore the results.
 That may be a positive in this case.

 This research doesn’t change everything – it’s one study, with 18 participants.
 But it builds on an existing body of research.
 This research tends to be separated into that which looks at cardio training, or resistance training, something that wasn’t done in the study described above.

 The evidence looking at cardio training is clear.
 While one study showed changes in RMR of up to 600 kJ, others show no change in exercise programs ranging from 3 months to 12 months.
 Body fat levels decreased, and muscle mass increased, in most of these studies, but the effect was small.
 And some exercisers compensate for the increase in structured exercise by being less active in the rest of their day!